 Bernice Kollman Sewer Problems

 Mayor Bode explained to the council that there have been problems with Bernice Kollman’s sewer backing up.
-And looking at the pictures, it looks like whoever put the sewer line into the main just drilled a hole in the top to let it drop down Electrical Superintendent Chance explained that when it was originally put in that whoever put the sewer line in from the house cut a hole in the line to the house and cut a hole into the main sewer line and just let it drop in.
+And looking at the pictures, it looks like whoever put the sewer line into the main just drilled a hole in the top to let it drop down. (add period) Electrical Superintendent Chance explained that when it was originally put in that whoever put the sewer line in from the house cut a hole in the line to the house and cut a hole into the main sewer line and just let it drop in.
 And then the lining crew (a subcontractor from H&W) didn’t put a hole in there, thinking it was just a hole in the main sewer line.
 Once they put the liner in, solids were backing up, and liquid was going into the ground.
 And after so long, it started backing up into the house because it had nowhere to go.
 If there were a proper fitting, then the lining crew would have known to cut a hole there.
 Larry Gerlach asked when the liner was installed, and Chance replied that it was in June or July of 2025.
 Bernice told Larry that when she flushed the toilet, the tub gurgled.
 Once they put in the new line and the correct fittings, it has been working fine; the tub no longer gurgles.
 Superintendent Cranny contacted SPN to determine whether H&W or the lining crew would be responsible, and so far, there has been no response.
 Larry replied that there should be some form of compensation for being charged for sewer service when there is no sewer connection to the main sewer line.
 Mayor Bode explained that we have a reimbursement case with H&W for the cost of fixing the problem.
 But the city shouldn’t be responsible for any compensation because the people who connected the sewer did it wrong in the first place, and she had access to the sewer if it had been done properly.
-Councilmember DeGeest thinks we should review the contract and see if there is any fault in the contract and who is responsible.
+Councilmember DeGeest thinks we should review the contract with H&W and see if there is any fault in the contract and who is responsible.

 Larry also mentioned that the culvert under her driveway is plugged, and she was told to take a garden hose and clean it out.
 Larry said that you’re not going to take a hose and wash 30+ years of dirt out.
 Larry also mentioned that the culvert is not long enough for the driveway itself.
 When he goes over there, he must pull partly in the ditch just to get into the driveway.
 Mayor Bode said he would take it up with Darin and see what solutions he could propose.

-Nielsen pointed out that someone needed to review the contract.
-The total was added up and there was $4,603.77 spent on fixing the sewer.
+Nielsen pointed out that someone needed to review the contract with H&W. The total was added up and there was $4,603.77 spent on fixing the sewer.
 A motion was made by Councilmember DeGeest and seconded by Nielsen to try to have H&W pay the expense of fixing the sewer at Bernice Kollmans.
 All voted aye, the motion carried.

 MAIN SEWER LINE WEST OF LUMBER YARD